Arsen Dedić: Illness and death

 At the beginning of 2014, Dedić fell and had difficulties walking, so he had to use a cane.
 Because of unbearable pain in July 2015, he underwent surgery for hip endoprosthesis in the orthopedic hospital in Krapinske Toplice, followed by a two-week rehabilitation.
 On 28 July, he spent his 77th birthday with family and friends in Zagreb.
 At the end of July, he suffered severe inflammation most likely as a complication after the surgery, because of which he had the liver transplant in 2004 and had been under immunosuppressive therapy since then, and was taken to intensive care.
 At first, his condition improved and the medical records were better.

 On 8 August, it was reported that his inflammation had calmed down and responded well to drugs.
-He was expected to be released home but his wife Gabi Novak found him in a serious condition lying on the floor next to the walkerand speaking indistinctly.
-He was admitted on the emergency neurology of the Zagreb Clinical Hospital Center but his condition on 13 August drastically worsened.
+He was expected to be released home but his wife Gabi Novak found him in a serious condition lying on the floor next to the walker and speaking indistinctly.
+He was admitted on the emergency neurology of the Zagreb Clinical Hospital Center but on 13 August, his condition drastically worsened.
 On 14 August, his lungs failed and he was attached to the respirator, and soon the other organs failed successively.
 Novak refused a high-risk surgery.

 Dedić died at the Zagreb Clinical Hospital Center on 17 August 2015, at 9:00 pm, aged 77.
 The commemoration was held at the Croatian National Theatre in Šibenik, and in the Croatian Music Institute in Zagreb.
 He was cremated and buried, according to his own wishes, in the circle of his closest family, far from the public eyes, on 25 August at the Mirogoj Cemetery in Zagreb.